ViƱales Cuba: Ultimate Traveler’s Guide

 In addition, ViƱales is well known for being one of the best destinations in Cuba for hiking.
 You can hike through the valley and around the mogotes on countless trails and explore caves – some filled with water, perfect for swimming – while meeting farmers and taking in the beautiful countryside along the way.

-Read More: Ultimate Guide to the Best Hiking Spots in Cuba
+Read More: 10 Best Hiking Spots in Cuba

 ViƱales Valley

-Visiting the ViƱales Valley (Valle de ViƱales) is the star of any visit to the area, and where you’ll spend most of your time while in ViƱales.
+The ViƱales Valley is one of the most beautiful places to visit in Cuba and where you’ll spend most of your time while in ViƱales.
 The small town of ViƱales is home to mostly just places to stay, restaurants, small tour offices, and other places that cater to visitors, so there isn’t much to do here otherwise.

 Access to the ViƱales Valley and the national park is just within steps of town, so if you’re determined to explore on foot, it’s easy enough to do so.

-You’ll also find enterprising locals that lead visitors on horseback through some of the most beautiful area of the valley.
-For most visitors, we recommend taking a tour of the valley with locals (this specific tour is the best one!) – you’ll be sure to see the most impressive parts of the valley, and support a local business in the process.
+You’ll also find enterprising locals who lead visitors on horseback through some of the most beautiful areas of the valley.
+For most visitors, we recommend taking a tour of the valley with locals (this specific tour is the best one!) – you’ll be sure to see the most impressive parts of the valley and support a local business in the process.

 If visiting attractions further away from the town, such as a specific tobacco farm or cave, you’ll be able to arrange private transport either by horseback or car to your destination.